jawj/zapatos-docs/src/index.md

 _Major breaking change_: Zapatos no longer copies its source to your source tree.
 In the long run, this is good news — now it's just a normal module, updates won't pollute your diffs, and so on.
 Thanks are due to [@eyelidlessness](https://github.com/eyelidlessness) and [@jtfell](https://github.com/jtfell).

 Right now, though, there's a bit of work to do.
-After running `npx zapatos` in version 3.0, existing users will see a message informing them that they need to:
+When you run `npx zapatos` for the first time in version 3, you'll see a message pointing out that you need to:

+* Make sure Zapatos is filed under `"dependencies"` (not `"devDependencies"`) in `package.json`

 * Remove the `"srcMode"` key, if present, from `zapatosconfig.json` or the config argument passed to `generate` (this instruction was added in 3.1).